Bhat Vahis: History

+Script

-The Bhat Vahis were written in a script called Bhattakhri, this script was employed by historical Bhatt writers.
+The Bhat Vahis were written in a script called Bhattakhri (or Bhaṭṭāchchharī, a type of business-shorthand employed on a family-level similar to the Landa scripts, such as Mahajani), this script was employed by historical Bhatt writers.
 (Note: Also spelt as 'Bhatt Akhri','Bhat Akhri', or 'Bhatakshri'.)
 The Shahid Bilas was also originally written in this script rather than Gurmukhi.
 Modern scholars are not familiar with it and Gurmukhi transliterations of the works that were originally written in Bhattakhri were provided by Giani Garja Singh, who could read the script.
 Garja Singh's transliterations are now held at Punjabi University in Patiala.
 Another figure who provided Gurmukhi transliterations of the script was Bhatt Chhaju Singh Kaushik.
 The script was a Landa script, similar in resemblance to Mahajani.

 Bardic tradition as a source of Sikh history

 These bards constantly attended upon or visited their patron families reciting panegyrics to them and receiving customary rewards.
 They also collected information about births, deaths and marriages in the families and recorded it in their scrolls.
 These scrolls containing information going back to several past centuries formed the valued part of the bards` hereditary possessions.
 A group of Bhatts was introduced to Guru Arjan, Nanak V, by Bhatt Bhikha who had himself become a Sikh in the time of Guru Amar Das.